-- Fumigate after liquid disinfection has been completed and the equipment has been installed again. - Follow the label instructions. - Use appropiate PPE (personal protective equipment).
+- Fumigate after liquid disinfection has been completed and the equipment has been installed again. - Follow the label instructions. - Use appropriate PPE (personal protective equipment).

-Sampling
+STEP 6 Sampling

-Sample after cleaning and disinfection, check if the microbiological results are ok.
+Sample after cleaning and disinfection, check if the microbiological results are acceptable.
 Corresponding sampling and laboratory analysis should be performed: at least eight samples per house should be taken, distributed randomly as shown in table 1.
 If results are unacceptable, take corrective measures.

 Cleaning and disinfection procedures are key to preventing pathogens from passing from one flock to the next.
 They also prevent pathogens from challenging birds in their early life.
-The goal of this procedure is to minimize all microorganisms in the house to offer chicks the best opportunity to achieve optimum performance.
+The goal of this procedure is to minimize all microorganisms in this procedure is to minimize all microorganisms in the house to offer chicks the best opportunity to achieve optimum performance.